Bentley Park, Queensland

+Geography

+The suburb is bounded to the east by the Bruce Highway and the North Coast railway line, which enter the locality from the south-east (Edmonton) and exit to the north-east (Mount Sheridan / White Rock).

+The suburb is bounded to the south by Bana Gindarja Creek, which flows into Wrights Creek and then via the Trinity Inlet to the Coral Sea.

+The land rises from an elevation of 9 m aboe sea level in the east of the locality to 302 m in the west of the locality.

+The predominant land use is suburban housing.
+Despite the residential nature of the area, a cane tramway passes from the north (Mount Sheridan) through to the south (Edmonton) towards the Mulgrave sugar mill in Gordonvale.

 History

 Bentley Park is situated in the Yidinji traditional Aboriginal country.
 The origin of the suburb name is from a property titled Bentley Hall in England, named by an early settler Isaac Abraham Hartill.

 The Edmonton Catholic School was established on 29 April 1929 by the Sisters of Mercy with an initial enrolment of 30 pupils.
 In 1965, it was renamed St Therese’s School.
 As suburban development increased around Edmonton, the rising number of students made it necessary to relocate the school to neighbouring Bentley Park in 1995.
 Although now under lay leadership, the school continues to be operated in the Mercy tradition.

-Bentley Park State School was originally opened in 1997.
-In 2004, the construction of secondary school facilities made it a P-12 school called Bentley Park College.
+Bentley Park State School opened in 1997.
+In 1999, it was decided to expand it to incorporate secondary schooling, with the middle school opening in 2001 and the first Year 12 students graduating in 2004.
+With the addition of secondary schooling, it was renamed Bentley Park College.

+Bana Gindarja Creek was previously known as Blackfellow Creek until it was renamed in 2023.